Has Fully.com Gone Out Of Business?

 Fully has sadly been added to the Office Fitness Industry Dead Pool.

-Several companies we know were long-time suppliers to Fully, and were quick to forward us a copy of MillerKnoll’s communication – basically letting them know that they just lost a major customer, without warning.
+Several companies we know were long-time suppliers to Fully, and were quick to forward us a copy of MillerKnoll’s communication on March 9th, 2023 – basically letting them know that they just lost a major customer, without warning.
 In the letter they stated:

 We have made the decision to close Fully as a standalone brand and sell select Fully items through Design Within Reach and Herman Miller.
 We wanted to share this information as well as information about the go-forward production, because you are a Fully supplier.
 Over the next several months, we will wind down Fully operations.
 We expect to stop taking orders and transactions on Fully.com by the end of April 2023.